-- A copy of current national family nurse practitioner certification (ANCC & AANP) [FNP only] - Completion of an interview conducted by Robert E. Smith School of Nursing faculty. - A grade of "C" or better on a graduate level pathophysiology course (prerequisite). - A grade of "C" or better on an introductory course in Statistics. - B. 1.
+- A copy of current national family nurse practitioner certification (ANCC & AANP) [FNP only] - Completion of an interview conducted by Robert E. Smith School of Nursing faculty. - A grade of "B" or better on a graduate level pathophysiology course (prerequisite).
+[Post MSN non-FNP only] - A grade of "C" or better on an introductory course in Statistics. - B. 1.
 Complete a health and immunization form provided by the Robert E. Smith School of Nursing, evidence of personal health insurance, and current BLS certification (infant, child, adult) after being accepted for admission.